Sree Narayana Guru College of Advanced Studies, Nattika

 Sree Narayana Guru College of Advanced Studies, Nattika is a for-profit college in Nattika, Thrissur District of Kerala, India.
 It was founded in 2014.
 It is affiliated to the University of Calicut and operates under the Sree Narayana Trust.

 History

 Sree Narayana Guru College of Advanced Studies, Nattika was founded by the Sree Narayana Trust.
 The institution was set up in 2014 at Nattika on an off-campus site.
-The institution only offers self-financing courses under the affiliation of the University of Calicut.
-The courses initially offered were three undergraduate courses.
-Later, another undergraduate course and two post-graduate courses were also added to the framework.
+The institution offers six self-financed courses under the affiliation of the University of Calicut, including four undergraduate courses (BA English Literature with Journalism and Public Administration, BCA, BCom.
+Finance, and BBA Human Resource Management) and two post-graduate courses (MA English Literature and MCom.
+Finance).

 Campus

-The college campus is situated on a sprawling 5-acre plot nearby to the Sree Narayana College, Nattika.
+The college campus is situated on a five-acre site near the Sree Narayana College, Nattika.
 The building was inaugurated in 2015 and the construction of the first and second floor commenced in November 2016.
 The construction concluded the following December and the building was opened to students and staff on 3 January 2018, and inaugurated by Vellapally Natesan on 30 January 2018.
-The campus also houses a computer lab.
-Yearly elections are held to elect student representatives onto particular posts within the college, however, any form of politics is strictly banned within the campus premises.